RWS/dxa-flexible-campaign-content/README.md

 Creating campaign content
 --------------------------

 You can create new HTML campaigns in any HTML5 compliant design tool.
-The campaign ZIP package contains the following:
+A campaign ZIP package can contain the following:

 * index.html - the main HTML markup for campaign content.
 Is not a full HTML page, only a HTML fragment for the actual campaign.
 * header.html - additional CSS/JS to be included on top of the page (optional)